kimjoar/expect-to/README.md

 ```

 On that note, I also don't want to mix the test library with the assertion
 library.
-This also exludes things like:
+This also ecxludes things like:

 ```javascript
 test('equal test', function (t) {